 Why A Nonprofit LLC?

-The founder of NASNIcares (the “dba” name for National Advocacy on Serious Neurobehavioral Illness, a Nonprofit LLC) disagrees with these policies but supports the underlying principles pertaining to the ethics of nonprofit governance and compensation.
-There is also a need to protect donors and society from the malfeasance of individuals who may misuse funds intended for charitable purposes.
+The founder of NASNIcares (the “dba” name for National Advocacy on Serious Neurobehavioral Illness, a Nonprofit LLC) strongly disagrees with these policies but supports the underlying principles pertaining to the ethics of nonprofit governance and compensation.

 These are links to what can be called ‘white papers’ on the topic of the IRS and Nonprofit LLCs:

 Even among advocates who are striving against the conflation of Mental Health and “Mental Illness”, there is a lack of clarity in vision for the type of unified action that is needed to affect change.
-The founder of NASNIcares has a very clear vision and some strong sentiments about the IRS’ dictates on organizational form and governance as a means to steer organizations into compliance with certain ideals where inurement is concerned.
+The founder of NASNIcares has a very clear vision and some strong sentiments about the IRS’ dictates on organizational form and governance.

 There is a question of the IRS’ rationale for imposing an incorporation model that, to fledgling nonprofit startups can be onerous – and to others a potent risk factor for mission derailment.
-The IRS’ policies have also given rise to the proliferation of and fiscal sponsorship.
+The IRS’ policies have also given rise to the proliferation of fiscal sponsorship.
 Fiscal sponsorship is promoted as a solution for nonprofit startups facing the challenges of dealing with these policies.
 Many founders have had to engage fiscal sponsors due to the obstacles encountered in getting a nonprofit entity off the ground.